ReconfigureIO/UX/docs/source/optimize.rst

 * **CLBs (configurable logic blocks)** are the basic building blocks of the FPGA.
 They contain:

   * **LUTs (look up tables)**, which implement the logic required by your design
-  * Registers, which can be configured as latches or flipflops to store data
+  * **Registers**, which can be configured as latches or flipflops to store data

 * **Block RAM** components are used for on-chip data storage.
 Arrays that exceed 512 bits are stored in block RAM, whereas under that figure, registers are used.
 * **DSP blocks** provide various often-used functions, and can be used instead of recreating that functionality with CLBs to reduce area usage, latency and power requirements.
 You don't need to worry about this, our service optimises your code to use DSP blocks when appropriate.
-* Ultra RAM may be used for very large channel/RAM capacities required by your projects.
+* **Ultra RAM** may be used for very large channel/RAM capacities required by your projects.

 .. |Dashboard| raw:: html